asm-jaime/sdl2-tutorial/tutorial-01(opening a window)/README.md

-# Opening a Window
+# opening a window

-This tutorial will explain how to open a window in SDL2.
+This tutorial will explain how to open a window in SDL2. (based on http://www.parallelrealities.co.uk/2011/09/basic-game-tutorial-1-opening-window.html)

 ## build it
   * `make`